Promoting Work-Based Learning in Grays Harbor

 Economic and Community Development /

-Loretta Thomas, the chamber’s director of business development, said there is growing momentum in the region for work-based learning opportunities, particularly apprenticeships.
-The chamber is working to expand its relationships with workforce training providers and identify companies and industries willing to explore apprenticeships.
+Loretta Thomas, the chamber’s director of business development, said there was growing momentum in the region for work-based learning opportunities, particularly apprenticeships.
+The chamber expanded its relationships with workforce training providers and remains a partner with AJAC in supporting youth apprenticeship cohorts.
+The chamber is also expanding its online resources to highlight regional workforce development resources, skills training providers and work-based learning opportunities.

 “The company that we are working with is one of our largest employers in Grays Harbor,” Thomas said.
 “I’m trying to get them to be our champions for this type of program.”

 To continue to grow, Thomas said the chamber needs to engage different industry partners and training providers.
 By highlighting the chamber’s success with the advanced manufacturing apprenticeship, she hopes to build similar initiatives in other industries.
-The chamber has also received a workforce development grant to support training people for hospitality and culinary industry jobs.